Go with the flow: endless sweeping trails + big skies on our mountain bike tour Yukon

-After breakfast we will drive to the village of Carcross to ride the lower Montana Mountain trail network.
-This mountain has recently undergone a transformation from a silver mining hot spot in bygone years to a current mountain biking paradise!
+For our final day’s riding in the Yukon we’ll drive to the village of Carcross to ride the lower Montana Mountain trail network.
+This mountain has undergone a transformation from a silver mining hot spot in bygone years, to a current mountain biking paradise!

-£1,640 / $2,788 USD per person (ex. flights, based on two people sharing a room)
+£2,020 / $2,929 USD per person (ex. flights, based on two sharing a room)

 We welcome solo travellers on our adventures and if you are happy to share a room with another solo rider of the same sex you do not need to add the single supplement.
-If, however, you wish to have a room by yourself, a single supplement of £350/ $595 USD will be payable.
+If, however, you wish to have a room by yourself, a single supplement of £500/ $725 USD will be payable.

 H+I Adventures is bonded by the Association of Bonded Travel Organisers Trust Limited (ABTOT), so you can be sure that when you book with us your money will be safe.

 - Services of a fully-qualified, English and French speaking expert mountain bike guide for the duration of the trip

 - All meals and snacks (hand-made at our mountain ranch), starting with dinner on day 1 and ending with breakfast on day 8